Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Introduction

-As explained above, $H_\infty$ and $H_2$ almost synchronization of MAS have the following disadvantages. \labelitemi{{\boldmath$\bullet$}} \begin{itemize} \item \textit{Tuning requirement:} The designed protocols for $H_\infty$ and $H_2$ almost synchronization of MAS are parameterized with a tuning parameter to reduce the $H_\infty$ and $H_2$ norm of transfer function from the external disturbances to the synchronization error arbitrarily small.
-It is worth to note that the level of increasing (decreasing) of this tuning parameter depends on the knowledge of the communication graph. \item \textit{Dependency on the size of disturbance:} In $H_\infty$ and $H_2$ almost synchronization, the size of synchronization error depends on both the size of transfer function from the disturbance to the synchronization error and the size of disturbance, in other words, is if the size of disturbances increase the $H_\infty$ and $H_2$ norm increase as well. \end{itemize}
+The above-described techniques of $H_\infty$ and $H_2$ almost synchronization of MAS have the following disadvantages. \labelitemi{{\boldmath$\bullet$}} \begin{itemize} \item \textit{Tuning requirement:} The designed protocols for $H_\infty$ and $H_2$ almost synchronization of MAS are parameterized with a tuning parameter.
+The $H_\infty$ and $H_2$ norm of transfer function from the external disturbances can be made arbitrary small by a suitable choice of the tuning parameter but this relationship is strongly dependent on the communication graph. \item \textit{Dependency on the size of disturbance:} In $H_\infty$ and $H_2$ almost synchronization, the size of the synchronization error is linearly related to the size of the disturbance.
+Therefore, to guarantee a certain level of coherence, we need prior knowledge of the size of the disturbance to choose an appropriate tuning parameter $\delta$. \end{itemize}

-On the other hand, in this paper, we consider scalable $\delta-$level coherent state synchronization of homogeneous MAS in the presence of bounded disturbances/noises, where one can reduce the effect of the disturbances to a certain level for any MAS with any communication network and for any size of external disturbances/noises as long as they are bounded.
-The contributions of this work are three folds. \begin{enumerate} \item The protocols are designed solely based on the knowledge of the agent models and do not depend on the information about the communication network such as bounds on the spectrum of the associated Laplacian matrix or the number of agents.
-That is to say, the universal nonlinear protocols are scale-free and can work for any communication network as long as it is connected. \item We achieve scalable $\delta-$level coherent state synchronization for MAS in the presence of bounded disturbances/noises such that for any given $\delta$, one can restricts the level of coherency of the network to $\delta$ independent of the size of the disturbances/noises. \item The proposed protocol is independent from any information about the disturbance such as statistics of disturbances or the knowledge of the bound on the disturbance and it achieves $\delta-$level coherent state synchronization as long as the disturbances are bounded which is a reasonable assumption. \end{enumerate}
+On the other hand, in this paper, we consider scalable $\delta-$level coherent state synchronization of homogeneous MAS in the presence of bounded disturbances/noises, where one can achieve a guaranteed level of coherence (\emph{i.e.,} the level of synchronization) without any prior knowledge about the network and the size of the disturbances.
+The contribution of this work is twofold. \begin{enumerate} \item The protocols are designed solely based on the knowledge of the agent models, using no information about the communication network such as bounds on the spectrum of the associated Laplacian matrix or the number of agents.
+That is to say, the universal nonlinear protocols are scale-free and work for any communication network.
+There is not even the need to impose restrictions on the graph's connectivity. \item We achieve scalable $\delta-$level coherent state synchronization for MAS in the presence of bounded disturbances/noises such that, for any given $\delta$, one can restrict the level of coherency of the network to $\delta$.
+The only assumption is that the disturbances are bounded (which is a very reasonable condition).
+But the protocol is independent of the bound and does not require any other knowledge about the disturbances. \end{enumerate}